This post is to help you change your mindset and help you prevent any damage to your company while exporting goods

 This article was based upon the great report: Marion Leblanc-Wohrer, “Comply or die?
 Les entreprises face à l’exigence de conformité venue des États-Unis”, Potomac Papers, n 34, Ifri, mars 2018 Link to the article

 Disclaimer: I am neither a lawyer nor a specialist of compliance or laws in any of the countries above mentioned.
-This is a purely informative article based upon my comprehension of the readings I had on the topic.
+This is a purely informative article based on my comprehension of the readings I had on the topic.
 Please contact an expert to verify or disconfirm what has been said above.

 Pic: Beatriz Pérez Moya_Unsplash.com